On June 8, 2022, Oracle completed the acquisition of Cerner.

 Cerner Open Developer Experience is a digital experience designed to meet market expectations of open communications and enhance collaboration with third-party and client developers with SMART® on FHIR® applications.
 Robust API documentation, clearly defined guidelines and access to tools enable innovative app development.

 Explore our current validated apps to see how other developers have used Cerner Ignite APIs℠ to bring their big ideas to life.
 Connect with developers to schedule a demo, get a price quote or request more information.
 Interested in seeing your app in the gallery?
-Make sure you meet our qualifications, have read our submit an application.
+Read about our access and fees.

 Application programming interfaces (APIs) allows third party developers to collaborate with Cerner to access and manipulate data.
 Cerner's platforms are open and extensive, with 25 APIs currently available and more being added.
 There are a number of integration options that can help extend the platforms to meet a wide range of business needs.
 Please reference our Millennium documentation and our HealtheIntent documentation.